Live portraits for your guests.

 -

-A5 (148 × 210mm) on 300gsm cold-press paper.
-Large enough to frame properly, small enough to slip into a bag.
-Each one goes into an envelope before it's handed over.
+Each portrait is drawn on A5 or Legal 350gsm card — Large enough to frame properly, small enough to slip into a bag at the end of the night.
+Every portrait goes into a protective hand-written envelope before it's handed over.

 -